ConnecMent/reignite-era/README.md

 **Q: I’m not confident yet, should I apply?**
 **A: Yes — if you’re willing to put in the work.
 We’re looking for learning speed, not perfection.**

+**Q: I don't know what I want to learn.
+But I want to try.
+Should I apply?**
+**A:** Absolutely.
+Figuring out what works for you and what doesn’t *is* a valid goal.
+You’re welcome to apply, and mentors will support you in exploring different paths.

 ---

 ## How To Apply